 Before you begin registering your car, you must first acquire a licence plate number.
 Having your plate registered does not mean your car is registered; you merely own the number.

 A license plate number can be reserved free of charge by using the MyGuichet.lu assistant, or by contacting the National Society of Automotive Traffic (SNCA).
-It is composed of two letters and two digits for light quadricycles, and two letters and four digits for all other vehicles.
-You can get a four-digit registration number, but as none are currently available, you will have to be placed on a waiting list (getting 1234 may take more than a lifetime, if ever, but one lucky person owns it).
+It is composed of two letters and two digits for light quadricycles.
+For all other vehicles, it will either be two letters and four digits, a 5-digit number or a 4-digit number.
+Here you will get the first number available in the current series.

 Taking out a civil liability insurance policy